nexmo-community/aws-transcribe-voice-notes/README.md

 set the `PORT` value (e.g. *5000*) where transcriptions requests will be received.
 The `PORT` value needs to be the same as specified in `Dockerfile` and `docker-compose.yml` files.

-Launch the Transcribe & Comprehend connector as a docker container instance:
+Launch the Transcribe & Comprehend reference connection as a docker container instance:

 ```bash
 docker-compose up